 On this section the path descends to the Laja gorge and then goes up to the Puerto de la Adelfilla mountain pass (17), and from there, descends until you reach the Arroyo de las Carihuelas stream, where you should turn left.

-The path continues descending along Arroyo de las Carihuelas until it joins Arroyo Calaña (14).
-At this point there is a signpost and from here you can go up to the Calaña spring (15) which normally has water until the beginning of summer.
+Continue downhill to the Arroyo de las Carihuelas stream until it meets the arroyo Calaña stream.
+At this point, you will find signpost (18) and from here, you can ascend to the Fuente Calaña spring (19), which normally has water until early summer.